mountaineerbr/shellChatGPT/man/README.md

 **blackslash-escaped**, or the *file path* must be preceded by a pipe
 \`\|’ character.

-Multiple images and audio files may be appended the prompt in this way!
+Multiple images and audio files may be added to the request in this way!

 # COMMAND LIST